wing5wong/artisan-whs-static/source/_events/2024-02-11_student-representative-on-the-board-election-nominations-close-13-february-at-noon.md

 Nomination forms can be picked up from the Student Centre or Returning Officer, Mrs Molan.

 The election will be held on one day only – Thursday 29 February 2024.
-Nominations close on Thursday 13 February 2024 at NOON.
+Nominations closed on Thursday 13 February 2024 at NOON.